Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 (1, 2, 4)
 ```

-A tuple index indices the corresponding element of the corresponding axis.
+A tuple index indexes the corresponding element of the corresponding axis.
 So
-for example, the index `(1, 0, 2)` grabs the element in the second element of
+for example, the index `(1, 0, 2)` selects the second element of the first
-the first axis, the first element of the second axis, and the third element of
+axis, the first element of the second axis, and the third element of the third
-the third axis (remember that indexing is 0-based, so index `0` corresponds to
+axis (remember that indexing is 0-based, so index `0` corresponds to the first
-the first element, index `1` to the second, and so on).
-Looking at the list of
+element, index `1` to the second, and so on).
+Looking at the list of lists
-lists representation of `a` that was printed by NumPy:
+representation of `a` that was printed by NumPy:

 ```py
 >>> a